Anyhoosolutions/flutter_platform_kit/tools/freezed_to_ts/README.md

 It then inspects the parameters of the constructor to determine the field names and types, and generates a corresponding TypeScript interface.

+## Features

+* Handles simple types
+* Handles nested classes, that eventually evaluate to a simple type
+* Handles ` @JsonKey(fromJson: fromDateTime, toJson: toDateTime)` with basic types
+* Converts single file or a directory of files

 ## How to Use

 The script can be run from a local clone (ideal for development) or activated globally from GitHub or pub.dev (once published).